vcokltfre/tutorial-v2/docs/tutorial/beginner/01-setup.md

     To create a bot application your Discord account must have a verified email address.
 It is also recommended that you enable 2-factor-authentication to secure your account.

 The first step in creating a bot is to head over to the [Discord Developer Portal](https://discordapp.com/developers/applications/me) where you'll be asked to log in to your Discord account if you're not already signed in.
-Obce you've logged in you'll see a screen like this:
+Once you've logged in you'll see a screen like this:

 ![Discord Developer Portal](/assets/img/dev_portal_1.png){ .d-img }